nent/nent/packages/core/src/components/n-content-markdown/readme.md

 # N-CONTENT-MARKDOWN

-This component converts markdown text to HTML.
+This element converts markdown text to HTML.
 It can render from an inline-template or a remote source.

 ## Styling